dmx-systems/dmx-documentation/docs/devel.rst

 Writing an imperative migration
 ===============================

-An imperative migration is a Java class that is derived from ``de.deepamehta.core.service.Migration`` and that overrides the ``run()`` method.
+An imperative migration is a Java class that is derived from ``systems.dmx.core.service.Migration`` and that overrides the ``run()`` method.
 The ``run()`` method is called by DMX to run the migration.

 Within the migration you have access to the DMX *Core Service* through the ``dmx`` object.
 By the means of the Core Service you can perform arbitrary database operations.
-Typically this involves importing further objects from the ``de.deepamehta.core`` API.
+Typically this involves importing further objects from the ``systems.dmx.core`` API.

 As an example see a migration that comes with the *DMX Topicmaps* plugin:

 .. code-block:: java

-    package de.deepamehta.topicmaps.migrations;
+    package systems.dmx.topicmaps.migrations;

-    import de.deepamehta.core.TopicType;
+    import systems.dmx.core.TopicType;
-    import de.deepamehta.core.service.Migration;
+    import systems.dmx.core.service.Migration;

     public class Migration3 extends Migration {